Barbora Krejcikova wins first Grand slam title at French Open after defeating Anastasia Pavlyuchenkova

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-Krejcikova now will try to become the first woman since Mary Pierce in 2000 to win the French Open singles and doubles titles in the same year.
+Krejcikova’s time at Roland Garros isn’t finished just yet.
+On Sunday she will try to become the first woman since Mary Pierce in 2000 to win the French Open singles and doubles titles in the same year.